-I wrote this on Facebook once, and I thought it was worthy of a blog post;
+I wrote this on Facebook once, and I thought it was worthy of a blog post.
+It’s far from perfect.
+For context, it had been a tough couple of years and I was finally pulling up to the “what now?”.

 Relish the pain.
 When it’s over, you’ll miss it.

-I look to recent memories, and I look to those days my friends know best, those days where we licked our wounds, and built eachother up over a joint, and we talked about the struggle (Dan and Sean, I love you guys) –my whole life has been one hell of a struggle.
+When I look to those days my friends know best, those days where we licked our wounds, and built eachother up over a joint, and we talked about the struggle (Jenn, Lisa, Cody, Tim, Dan and Sean, I love you guys) –my whole life has been one hell of a struggle.
 And anyone reading this knows their life has been, too.

 Now I am looking at the prospect of finally being happy.
 Of “making it” and I am starting to feel the future.
 And The “Now What?” is beginning to appear.

 As I write this I am broke, but it won’t last.
-Choices we’ve made, my wife and I, are beginning to make way to that future we’ve all been longing for.
+Choices we’ve made, my wife and I, are beginning to make way to that future we’ve been independently been longing for.

 It won’t be some crazy over night success or anything, but the struggle will dissipate.